ExplainerPFN: Towards tabular foundation models for model-free zero-shot feature importance estimations: ExplainerPFN

-Training ExplainerPFN requires ground-truth feature importance attributions.
-However, as discussed in Section~\ref{sec:related-work}, exact Shapley values are computationally infeasible to obtain for real-world datasets at scale.
-To overcome this limitation, we generate all training tasks synthetically and compute ground-truth feature importance.
-This follows the synthetic prior-fitting paradigm of~\citet{hollmann2025accurate}, which we reimplement and adapt for feature attribution by introducing several modifications tailored to predicting Shapley values.
-A single meta-training task is generated as follows, see Appendix~\ref{sec:appendix_data_generation} for details.
+Training ExplainerPFN requires ground-truth Shapley values, which are computationally infeasible to obtain at scale for real data.
+We therefore generate all training tasks synthetically, following the prior-fitting paradigm of~\citet{hollmann2025accurate} adapted for feature attribution.
+Each meta-training task is generated as follows (see Appendix~\ref{sec:appendix_data_generation} for details).

 \textbf{\stepcircled{1}} \emph{Sampling a structural causal model.} We sample a random directed acyclic graph (DAG) representing a structural causal model (SCM), which defines a synthetic tabular data-generating process.
 Feature values are generated by propagating noise through the graph to obtain a synthetic dataset $D$, from which we select $m \leq s$ nodes at random to form the input features $X$ and one node to form a binary target $Y$, and discarding the remaining nodes.
 This construction yields a dataset consistent with the binary prediction setting described in Section~\ref{sec:related-work}.
 Figure~\ref{fig:dag_ground_truth} shows an example DAG.